 The error above is obtained because the recordmcount file in the kernel is corrupted.
 Despite this error, the eBUS SDK has installed on your device and you can ssh into the device again.

-Build SoftDeviceGEV3d for VC Nano3D-Z Cameras under the eBUS SDK Samples
+Build SoftDeviceGEV3d_VC-3D-Nano for VC Nano3D-Z Cameras under the eBUS SDK Samples

-The SoftDeviceGEV3d sample updated for use with the Vision Components processing libraries on VC Nano3D-Z Cameras, can be found on github.
+The SoftDeviceGEV3d_VC-3D-Nano sample is epically for use with the Vision Components processing libraries on VC Nano3D-Z Cameras, can be found on github.

 https://github.com/Pleora/eBUS-Device-Integration-Samples/tree/master/Vision-Components/Nano3D